-PlayStation 5’s Demon’s Souls is not coming to PC (update)
+PlayStation 5’s Demon’s Souls is not coming to PC (Updated)

 So Xbox players should get to join in on the fun eventually.

-Update, 2:56 p.m. with the Demon’s Soul trailer getting pulled from YouTube.
+Updated at 2:56 p.m. with the Demon’s Soul trailer getting pulled from YouTube.